mikestefanello/pagoda/README.md

 The `config` package provides a flexible, extensible way to store all configuration for the application.
 Configuration is added to the `Container` as a _Service_, making it accessible across most of the application.

-Be sure to review and adjust all of the default configuration values provided in `config/config.yaml`.
+Be sure to review and adjust all the default configuration values provided in `config/config.yaml`.

 ### Environment overrides